mesosphere/dcos-kafka-service/README.md

 ## Configuration Options

-The following describes commonly used features of the Kafka framework and how to configure them.
-View the [default `config.json` in DCOS Universe](https://github.com/mesosphere/universe/blob/kafka_8_2_2/repo/packages/K/kafka/2) to see an enumeration of all possible options.
+The following describes the most commonly used features of the Kafka framework and how to configure them via dcos-cli and in Marathon.
+View the [default `config.json` in DCOS Universe](https://github.com/mesosphere/universe/tree/kafka_0_9_0_0/repo/packages/K/kafka/3) to see all possible configuration options.

 ### Framework Name

 The name of this Kafka instance in DCOS.
-This is the only option that cannot be changed once the Kafka cluster is started; it can only be configured via the `dcos-cli --options` flag when first creating the Kafka instance.
+This is the only option that cannot be changed once the Kafka cluster is started: it can only be configured via the `dcos-cli --options` flag the Kafka instance is created.

 - **In dcos-cli options.json**: `framework-name` = string (default: `kafka0`)
-- **In Marathon**: The Framework Name cannot be changed after the cluster has started.
+- **In Marathon**: The framework name cannot be changed after the cluster has started.

 ### Broker Count